msusdev/msusdev/README.md

 ## "Awesome" Field Contributions
+Complete 1-day technical event agenda's and lab content to help you prepare and deliver !

 Do you have content to share?
 [Join the Awesome Team](mailto:usdev@microsoft.com)

 | Description | GitHub Repo |